onzfonz/comp227/src/content/8/en/part8c.md

 ]

 const diaryEntries: DiaryEntry [] = data.map(obj => {
-  const object = toNewDiaryEntry(obj) as DiaryEntry;
+  const entry = toNewDiaryEntry(obj) as DiaryEntry;
-  object.id = obj.id;
+  entry.id = obj.id;
-  return object;
+  return entry;
 });

 export default diaryEntries;
 ```

 Notice that since `toNewDiaryEntry` returns an object of type `NewDiaryEntry`,
-we need to assert it to be `DiaryEntry` with the [`as`](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) operator.
+we need to assert it to be `DiaryEntry` with the [**`as`**](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) operator.

 Enums are typically used when there is a set of predetermined values that are not expected to change in the future.
 Usually, enums are used for much tighter unchanging values (for example, weekdays, months, cardinal directions),
-but since they offer us a great way to validate our incoming values, we might as well use them in our case.
+but they are a viable option here since they offer us an excellent way to validate our incoming values.

 We still need to give the same treatment to `Visibility`.
 The enum looks as follows: